 When I heard the news, and for days afterward, it wasn’t to my actual interview with Trotter that my mind traveled.
 Rather, it was to what had happened on its margins, our personal interactions when the recorder wasn’t running.
 It was an odd, at times infuriating, and ultimately heartening twenty-four hours, but it was none of those things for the right reasons.

-I started writing this piece that fateful week in November, then set it aside; it didn’t feel right to share it then.
+I started writing this piece in November, then set it aside; it didn’t feel right to share it then.
 But I couldn’t get it out of my head, and enough time has elapsed that I wanted to now.
 Having finished it, I wish I had posted it back in the fall, because at the end of the day, it’s a positive yarn:

 A few months before Charlie Trotter shuttered his eponymous restaurant, I had been invited to interview him for this website and made the trip to Chicago to do it in person.
 He was granting a great many audiences in those months, and I had just sold a book project about his generation of chefs and had been meaning to ring him up anyway, and to visit the restaurant before it served its last supper.
 Nevertheless, I was a bit hesitant to invest time and money in the trip because he was the only chef who’d ever stood me up for an interview, albeit just a phoner.
 I’d also had an uncomfortable encounter with him at the Bocuse d’Or tryouts in Orlando, Florida, in 2008.
 Nonetheless, having been repeatedly assured that a last-second cancellation — or, worse, a no-show — was out of the question, I bought a ticket and made a date via his publicist.